A554551N/RPGNotebook/Vaesen/20230603 Mystery Planning.md

 So far the arrangement has gone swimmingly, while the rebels might still desire to oust him, they cannot do so without earning the ire of the worm.
 It uses its magic to push people away from a destructive course, but Bendz has convinced her that killing one of the ringleaders will solve the problem permanently.

+# Countdown
+1. A judge arrives from (Nearby City)
+2. Additional villagers are enthralled by the Lindworm to testify against Oleana
+3. Oleana is declared guilty by the judge.
+**Catastrophe**: Oleana is executed

 # Clues
 - A shining scale
 - an old crone who remembers leaving offerings in the pool as a child